 April 4, 2017April 4, 2017 By Arla D. Cahill and Brian M. Block On February 22, 2017, the U.S. Supreme Court ruled unanimously in favor of a disabled student, Elena, and her family in Fry v.
 Napoleon Community Schools, by reversing and remanding the case back to the appellate court.
 Fry upheld a disabled student’s right to […]

-14 Mandelbaum Barrett attorneys named to the 2022 Super Lawyers List as well as 4 named Rising Stars
+14 Mandelbaum Barrett PC attorneys named to the 2022 Super Lawyers List as well as 4 named to Rising Stars list

 Steven Adler and Brian Block co-author article for New Jersey Law Journal titled "How Not to Handle the Trial of an Employment Case"